She Was Called To A Nearby Market To Meet Another Person. The Next Time She Was Seen, It Was Dead In An Orchard.

 Now, more than two decades later, police haven’t solved the cold-case homicide.

-Around 7 p.m. on May 18, 2022, Carol Guillen, 20, was called the payphone near the market in Yuba City, California, according to the Sutter County Sheriff’s Office.
+Around 7 p.m. on May 18, 2002, Carol Guillen, 20, was called to the payphone near the market in Yuba City, California, according to the Sutter County Sheriff’s Office.
 She was driving a black 1999 Honda Civic with a California license plate of 4FSG574.

 Investigators believe Guillen met at least one person near the east side of the store.
 They left in Guillen’s car and headed south.

-A short time, Guillen’s body was found in a nearby orchard.
-Her vehicle was returned to the market and abandoned, according to the sheriff’s office.
-Guillen had been shot multiple times in the face.
+A short time later, Guillen’s body was found in a nearby orchard.
+Her vehicle had been returned to the market and abandoned, according to the sheriff’s office.
+Guillen suffered multiple gunshot wounds to the face.

-A motive wasn’t released.
-Robbery wasn’t considered even though the 20-year-old’s purse was never found, according to the report.
+A motive wasn’t released, but robbery wasn’t considered as a possibility even though the 20-year-old’s purse was never found, according to the report.

 "I don't know if (the motive) was robbery," Carlos Guillen told the Appeal Democrat.
 "I have no idea what it was."

 Carlos Guillen said the killing happened weeks after Carol Guillen moved out of the family’s home to live with roommates.
-Carol Guillen had new friends that didn’t always meet her dad’s approval, but he didn’t consider any a suspect.
+The victim had new friends that didn’t always meet her dad’s approval, but he didn’t consider any a suspect.

-Even 17 years ago, Guillen said he was concerned the killer was still out there and a danger to others, according to the Appeal Democrat.
-Something that remains true in 2022.
+Carlos Guillen has said he was concerned the killer was still out there and a danger to others, according to the Appeal Democrat.

-Carol Guillen was a Hispanic woman and was found wearing a red short sleeve T-shirt, leggings and white tennis shorts.
-Guillen was known to listen to loud music and might have been doing so when she arrived at the market.
+Carol Guillen, a Hispanic woman, was found dead wearing a red short sleeve T-shirt, leggings and white tennis shorts.
+She was known to listen to loud music and might have been doing so when she arrived at the market.

 Become a Front Page Detective